rubatopy/rubato/docs/source/tutorials/platformer/step3b.rst

     import Input from rubato and all others.
     :code:`from rubato import Component, Input, Animation, RigidBody`

+Here we check for player input using :func:`key_pressed() <rubato.utils.rb_input.Input.key_pressed>`.
+We then update the player's horizontal velocity in the corresponding direction.
+We also flip the player's animation depending on the direction we want to face.
+Now, when you press "a" or "d" you should be able to move the player left and right.

-Finally import the player controller in :code:`shared.py` and add it to the player
+Next, import the player controller in :code:`shared.py` and add it to the player

 .. code-block:: python